codefresh-io/docs.codefresh.io/_docs/gitops-integrations/container-registries/quay.md

 ---

 Codefresh has native support for interacting with Quay registries, from where you can push, pull, and deploy images.
 Adding a Quay integration allows you to reference the integration in external CI tools such as GitHub Actions by the name of the integration account, instead of adding explicit credentials.
-See [Image enrichment with GitOps integrations]({{site.baseurl}}/docs/gitops-integrations/image-enrichment-overview/) and [CI integrations for GitOps]({{site.baseurl}}/docs/gitops-integrations/ci-integrations/).
+See [Image enrichment with GitOps integrations]({{site.baseurl}}/docs/gitops-integrations/image-enrichment-overview/) and [GitOps CI integrations]({{site.baseurl}}/docs/gitops-integrations/ci-integrations/).

 ## Prerequisites